wgmods/Mods-API-Documentation/docs/ShipModification/texture_modification.md

 Notice, that in the files address no other letter symbols that Latin alphabet is allowed.
 Grab the .dd0 files when these are available.
 Copy them to your mod, inside the proper folder and rename to .dds.

+#### Editing

+Files with extension .dds are direct draw surface files that serve as textures of the 3D models.

+Use Paint.NET\GIMP\or Photoshop to edit them.

+Filenames ending in:
+_a.dds :    this file is the base texture.
+Edits made here directly affect the skin.
+_ao.dds:   ambient occlusion, these help the game by loading a pre-rendered shadow.
+_mg.dds : specular, determines the "shininess" and color of reflected environment light.
+_n.dds :  normal map, this adds "normals" (inexpensive topology), allowng you to create dents and grooves on the surface of a model without adding them to the 3D model itself.

+Files with extension .mfm control which texture files the Game Client needs look up.
+Editing them will allow you to set customized file names and paths to your textures.